 All of us have been angry or upset at someone else at least a few times in our lives.
 No matter how accepting, reconciling, and peaceful you are, you are bound to get into a situation where you get angry with a friend, co-worker, or a member of your family.
 It seems as if the anger in our lives has been growing in the last few decades.
 Nowadays, we have many more tools to express our rage publicly, and it has become much more apparent and in our face.
 The Internet has made all of us a bit of a media wannabe, and we have at the tip of our fingers magnificent tools such as forums, blogs and micro-blogs, email, social networks, syndication, and so much more.
 It’s so much easier to say what you want to say and so much faster to say the things you will later regret.
 And this is the subject of this post.

 Oh, Email!
 Are You Friend or Foe?

-Email is definitely an integral part of our life, almost as common as any utility.
+Email is an integral part of our life, almost as common as any utility.
 Regardless of age or background, most people today own a personal computer to send and receive emails.
 More so, with the introduction and proliferation of smartphones, email is at our literal fingertips at all times.

-That has turned a vast majority of our communication from speaking to the written form.
+That has turned most of our communication from speaking to the written form.
 I am sure that most of you sent an email to a co-worker in the next room with a one-liner such as: “I am ready, should we go to lunch?”
 All logic dictates that a short call or a walk to the next room or even a shout would be a little more normal, for the lack of a better word.

 I say the lack of a better word because the truth is that email is “normal” nowadays, and people find it hard to believe that there are any other means to communicate.
-Unfortunately or not, we have to accept that digital communication will only continue to evolve over the next few decades and that email will be, for quite some time, the major method of communication.
+Unfortunately or not, we have to accept that digital communication will only continue to evolve over the next few decades and that email will be, for quite some time, the primary method of communication.
 Our digital life will continue to take over and replace our analog life, app after app.

 And Then We Get Angry…